-Your customer service information, refunds and returns policy, and privacy policy

-You must publish customer service information with clear instructions on how your customers can contact you.
-Such instructions must include at least: (1) one active customer service email address or active customer service URL to file tickets for assistance and/or (2) one active customer service telephone number.
+Your customer service information, refunds and returns policy, and privacy policy or active customer service URL to file tickets for assistance and/or (2) one active customer service telephone number.
 Such information must be readily accessible for review by your customers.